-Patrick Henry College is neutral in regard to student borrowing to pay for educational expenses.
 The College recognizes this is a personal decision to be made by each student and his family.
 Financial aid requests from families with convictions against debt will be assessed on the same basis as those from families without similar convictions.
 Student loans for a full academic year will be disbursed between fall, spring, and summer semesters as needed.
 Loan disbursements will be scheduled for the date student accounts are to be paid in full for each semester.
 The maximum amount of loan certification for an academic year is equal to the cost of tuition, room & board, less any scholarships provided by the College.
 Students must be enrolled for the upcoming term to receive disbursement for that semester.
 Tuition-only disbursements are available for the summer semester.
-Students applying for loans should seek a full academic year loan rather than applying for fall spring semesters separately, and should initiate the loan application process early enough to enable the College to receive the funds by the payment due date.
+Students applying for loans may seek a full academic year loan rather than applying for fall and spring semesters separately, but separate fall and spring semester loans may be more accurate for acquiring the exact amount needed.
+Please initiate the loan application early enough to enable the College to receive the funds by the payment due dates.